I spent Christmas at St. Andrew’s Abbey in Valyermo, CA. .

 I’m used to going places by myself and finding a way to feel at home and was all excited by the time I got there December 24, thinking, Well I will just be friendly and I’m sure things will be fine.
 So I alit from my car, breathed deeply of the bracing high desert air, and stuck my head into the Guestmaster’s Office.
 The guestmaster was behind her desk and another gal in a large pink sweatshirt was sitting in a nearby chair.

-So I did and really, it was fine listening in as people talked about their RVs, guard dogs, and jobs at Edwards Air Force Base.
+Really, it was fine listening in as people talked about their RVs, guard dogs, and jobs at Edwards Air Force Base.
 There was a huge common room with a fireplace with real logs in it and a Christmas tree and many snacks and every few hours it seemed a generous meal, lovingly prepared and served by the monks.

 I hung around on the fringes with a look meant to telegraph, Hi, I’m a 60-year old divorcee alone in the world and my mother just died, but nobody much noticed–most of the folks seemed to have made coming to St. Andrew’s a yearly ritual and knew (if not were related to and/or lived with) each other, But as my friend Tensie had reminded me a few days earlier (after the Richard Rohr book of the same name), Everything Belongs.